MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

 If Kafka is part of your stack, you can use [Debezium](https://debezium.io/) and the [Kafka source](/sql/create-source/avro-kafka/#debezium-envelope-details) to propagate CDC data from Postgres to Materialize.
 Debezium captures row-level changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database and publishes them as events to Kafka using Kafka Connect-compatible connectors.

-### Database Setup
+### Database setup

 **Minimum requirements:** Postgres 10+

 Before deploying a Debezium connector, you need to ensure that the upstream database is configured to support [logical replication](https://www.postgresql.org/docs/10/logical-replication.html).

 As a _superuser_:

 1. Check the [`wal_level` configuration](https://www.postgresql.org/docs/current/wal-configuration.html) setting: